 In the context of oneM2M, a Device Under Test is a combination of software and/or hardware items which implement the functionality of oneM2M and interact with other DUTs via one or more reference points.

 Note: When using Interoperability Test Specifications in a certification scheme, the notion of Qualified Equipment (QE) or Qualified Device (QD) applies.
 A QD is a DUT that has successfully been tested with other QDs.
 The usage of interoperability Test Specifications in a certification scheme is out of the scope of this document.
-Further details on this topic can be found at [i.3].
+Further details on this topic can be found at [b-ETSI EG 202 237].

 7.2.2.2 Test interfaces